bowers/bowers.github.io/_posts/2021-6-12-Shell-System-Manager.md

 * Click on the "Create role" button.
 * In the next screen, you're asked which Trusted Entity to use.
 If "AWS service" is not already highlighted, click on that.
 Then, under "Choose a use case", select EC2.
 Click on "Next: Permissions" at the bottom.
 ![Create a new Role]({{ site.baseurl }}/images/CreateRole-1.png "Create a new Role")
-* In the "Attach permissions policies" screen, type this into the Filter Policies to find the AWS-defined policy that lets the instance interact with System Manager: debugging
-  `SSMManaged`

-The list of policies will automatically filter, leaving just the **AmazonSSMManagedInstancecore** policy.
-Click on the checkbox next to  it, then click the "Next: Tags" button at the bottom.
+* In the "Attach permissions policies" screen, type `SSMManaged` into the Filter Policies to find the policy you need ( **AmazonSSMManagedInstancecore** ) Click on the checkbox next to  it, then click the "Next: Tags" button at the bottom.
 ![Attach AmazonSSMManagedInstanceCore Policy to Role]({{ site.baseurl }}/images/CreateRole-2.png "Attach Policy to Role")
 * On the "Add tags (optional)" screen, just click "Next: Review".
 * On the Review screen, type in a Role Name of "System-manager-Role".
 Then click "Create role".
 You should then see the message "The role System-manager-Role has been created."